vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

     <img alt="A sample Tag Value field for AWS Support Fee costs" width="70%" src="/img/virtual-tag-support-fee.png" />
 </div>

-Once the tag is created, create a new Cost Reports and add the following criteria:
+Once the tag is created, create a new Cost Report and add the following criteria:

 - Create a filter for AWS Support costs.
 - Add grouping criteria to group by your new cost-based dynamic allocation tag.